💰 Market Dynamics and the 2026 E-Commerce Forecast

 -

-Historic Normalization: By 2026, the market is expected to return to its historically normal growth rate of 3% to 4%.
+Historic Normalization: Growth is expected to move back toward the industry’s historical 4% rate, following a softer near-term pace of roughly 2%.
 This represents a sustainable, long-term upward trend for manufacturers and retailers.

 -

-Long-Term Forecast: Current SEMA projections suggest the total market could climb toward $58 billion by the end of 2026 as vehicle sales rebound and the average age of the U.S. fleet continues to rise.
+Long-Term Forecast: Current SEMA projections put the market at $53.69 billion in 2026 and climbing past $57 billion by 2028, as vehicle sales rebound and the average age of the U.S. fleet continues to rise.

 -